Assessments and Grading

 The Seal of Biliteracy is awarded to students who demonstrate proficiency in English and another language.
 English proficiency is demonstrated by earning all required English Language Arts credits in high school, while proficiency in other languages are demonstrated by test results.

-Currently, eligible languages for Minnesota's Seal of Biliteracy program include: Amharic, American Sign Language, Arabic, Bulgarian, Chinese (Mandarin), Czech, Dakota/Lakota, Dari, French, German, Hebrew, Hindi, Hmong, Hungarian, Italian, Japanese, Karen, Korean, Latin, Ojibwe, Oromo, Pashto, Polish, Portuguese, Russian, Somali, Spanish, Swahili, Tamil, Thai, Ukrainian, and Vietnamese.
+Currently, eligible languages for Minnesota's Seal of Biliteracy program include: Amharic, American Sign Language, Arabic, Bulgarian, Chinese (Mandarin), Czech, Dakota/Lakota, Dari, French, German, Hebrew, Hindi, Hmong, Hungarian, Italian, Japanese, Karen, Korean, Latin, Ojibwe, Oromo, Pashto, Polish, Portuguese, Russian, Somali, Spanish, Swahili, Tamil, Telugu, Thai, Ukrainian, and Vietnamese.

 SoWashCo Schools does not administer testing for every eligible language.
 Students who want to test in Bulgarian, Hungarian, Latin, and Thai should contact Mao Thao Jacobson (mjacobso1@sowashco.org, 651-425-6228) for more information about where and how to test.
 Testing for Tamil can be taken with the MN Tamil School (typically in May) or Twin Cities Tamil Padasalai.